hdShang/arxiv-daily/docs/cs-CV/2025-10-24/papers/251021311v1-finers-fine-grained-reasoning-and-segmentation-of-small-objects-with.md

 ---
 layout: default
-title: FineRS: Fine-grained Reasoning and Segmentation of Small Objects with Reinforcement Learning
+title: "FineRS: Fine-grained Reasoning and Segmentation of Small Objects with Reinforcement Learning"
 ---

 # FineRS: Fine-grained Reasoning and Segmentation of Small Objects with Reinforcement Learning